ssbc/ssb-secure-partial-replication-impl-spec/README.md

 The general [trustnet] algorithm for liquid democrazy style trust delegation.

-#### Claims writer
+#### Claims

-A component responsible for writing claims to the meta feed.
-By default it should just write claims for its own main feed when configured.
+Indexing of data in other meta feeds.
+Should use the same index writer and RPC as indexes for replication.

 #### Claims auditor